MitulShah1/golang-rest-api-template/README.md

 - Dockerfile for containerization
 - docker-compose.yml for local development
-- Jenkinsfile for CI/CD pipeline
+- GitHub Actions for CI/CD pipeline

 ## Contributing